Adam J. Frank

 - Nineteenth- and twentieth-century American literature, media, and poetics

-- Theories and histories of affect and feeling
+- Theories and histories of affect and object-relations theory

 - Science and technology studies